jimminycricket42/School-Notes/Life Sciences/Biochemistry/Enzymes.md

 Enzymes have an activation site, like a lock has a keyhole Lastly, enzymes can be *reused*, and they do not wear down with each reaction.
 This is similar to how locks do not break easily.

-### To summarize:
+> [!summary] Lock and Key theory Summary
+>  The lock and key theory tell us how enzymes interact with their substrates.
+>
-- Enzymes are specific to their substrate
+> - Enzymes are specific to their substrate
-- Enzymes work reversibly, doing *anabolic* and *catabolic* reactions.
+> - Enzymes work reversibly, doing *anabolic* and *catabolic* reactions.
 This combination of anabolic and catabolic reactions forms our *metabolism*
-- Enzymes can be reused over and over.
+> - Enzymes can be reused over and over.
-- Enzymes have an activation site
+> - Enzymes have an activation site

 ### Hydrolysis Reactions
 All reactions done by enzymes are hydrolysis reactions, meaning that the anabolic reaction needs water, and the catabolic reaction produces water.